kubernetes/enhancements/keps/sig-apps/3998-job-success-completion-policy/README.md

 As I described in [Non-Goals](#non-goals), we don't support the SuccessPolicy for the job with `NonIndexed` mode.

-#### Different between "complete" and "successCriteriaMet"
+#### Difference between "complete" and "successCriteriaMet"
-The similar job conditions, `Complete` and `SuccessCriteriaMet`, are different in the following:
+The similar job conditions, `Complete` and `SuccessCriteriaMet`, are different in the following ways:

 - `Complete` means that all pods completed, not failed.
 - `SuccessCriteriaMet` means that the job meets at least one of successPolicies.